Mountains & Rocks

 Created/Edited: Apr 3, 2011 / Jan 1, 2017

 Vote: Log in to vote

-View of Battle Mountain from the westSince Battle Mountain sits right at the northeast edge of Hot Springs, finding your way to the summit is not difficult.
-Unless you want to bushwhack your way to the summit, which presents trespassing problems, the best route up is just off Highway 385.
+Wildflowers along the trail Battle Mt.
+View from Argyle RoadSince Battle Mountain sits right at the northeast edge of Hot Springs, finding your way to the summit is not difficult.
+Unless you can obtain permission to bushwhack your way to the summit, the only route up is just off Highway 385.
 Turn east on Thompson Road.
-Two blocks east, you will come to Battle Mountain Road, which is pretty much a 4-wheel drive road.
+Two blocks east, you will come to Battle Mountain Road, which is often a high clearance or 4-wheel drive road.
 This is your route to the summit.
 You can park anywhere along the road where you will not obstruct traffic.

 Battle Mountain Wildlife

 Watch where you step!
 A small flock of wild turkeysWhile most of the mountain is covered with ponderosa pine forest, some aspen can be found.
 The forest on Battle Mountain is home to a variety of wildlife.

 Battle Mountain Deer Busy Woodpecker on Battle MountainThe most common wildlife seen there are deer and pronghorn antelope.
 But, other species include elk, mountain lions, coyotes, porcupines, foxes, and an abundance of rabbits.
 Like the entire Black Hills region, there is an abundance of bird species, though wild turkeys seem to make themselves the most apparent at times.
 There is a rattlesnake population there, so be careful please!